On Campus Make-Up Exam for Currently Enrolled SSCC Students

 Students wishing to take tests on a site other than Shelton State Community College must have the approval of their instructor and an approved proctor to administer all exams.
 Only students outside the Shelton State service area may take tests at another location.
 The SSCC service area includes students who reside in Tuscaloosa, Pickens, Hale, Bibb, Greene, Sumter, and Marengo counties.
 Special circumstances which prevent students in the SSCC service area from testing on campus at SSSCC, will be reviewed on an individual basis.
 Please submit your special request to Martha Key, Director of Testing and Assessment at firstname.lastname@example.org

 .
 It is the responsibility of the student to secure an acceptable proctor and ensure that a Student-Proctor Agreement form is completed and submitted to the Testing and Assessment Center.
 The student must pay all expenses associated with proctoring exams.
 Expenses may include envelopes and postage for returning tests or any special proctor fees.
 All proctor information that is submitted will be verified before approval.
+All exams must be proctored at an educational institution or public library.
+No exams may be proctored in private homes, unless the exam is proctored through Proctor U.

 |Proctors must be one of the following: